Sep9

 Teaches no matter how hard Satan tries, nothing will be able to shake our faith or prevent us in becoming who God has called us to be.

-Comforts in knowing the Lord is going to do His work and it isn’t up to us, we just need to get into a place where He can do it where we are.
+Comforts believers in knowing the Lord is going to do His work and it isn’t up to us, we just need to get into a place where He can do it where we are.

 Teaches where we meet and gather as a church is not as important as why we meet.
-It’s who we’re serving and worshipping that is.
+It’s Who we’re serving and worshipping that is.

 Displays how Jesus is not a passive observant, but a participate in building the Church and edifying our faith.

-The Catholic Church uses this verse in support of the Papal Supremacy over the Church.
+Note: The Catholic Church uses this verse in support of the Papal Supremacy over the Church.
 Even giving legend to Peter standing at the “Pearly Gates” as to who can enter and who cannot.
 If Peter is to the “Rock” and supreme leader of the church.
 The one who has ultimate authority to make all decisions for the Church, who speaks infallibly, and who has all things put in his hands.
 You would think for God to put supreme authority in the hands of a fallible man.
 To us it doesn’t seem very wise.
 Even Peter himself would later disown Jesus three times.-(Matt.
 26:69-75) Not only that, but Paul had rebuked Peter at one point, because he was being hypocritical towards the truth of the Gospel.-(Gal.
 2:11-14)

-This is the first documented time that Jesus uses church in His public ministry.
-The term Jesus uses for Peter as the “rock I will build my church”.
+Note: The term Jesus uses for Peter as the “Rock I will build my Church”.
 Has caused much controversy and division among Protestants and Catholics, even among believers of the same denominations, who belong to the same church.
 The Roman Catholic church believes it is Peter himself based on the Greek masculine form of “Petros” meaning “Small stone”.
 But most other denominations believe it is Christ Himself based on the Greek feminine form of “Petra” meaning bedrock.
 Think about it, what makes more sense?
 That Jesus is founding His Church on Peter, and entrusting it’s existent to a person with human failures and shortcomings.
 Or is Jesus building His Church on Himself and all He has done?
 On His death and His resurrection.
 Therefore the most likely interpretation and explanation is that Jesus is referring only to Peter’s confession, which better sense.
 When there’s debate over how to understand a verse of scriptures, it’s helpful look at other verses where the same word is used in the bible as well as context.
 Now there is good evidence throughout the bible where Christ is seen as the Rock.
 As an example Ephesians 2:20 “having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone.”
 Or 1-Corinthians 10:3-4 “ They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ.”
 But when using the interpretation principal of Context, there’s even better evidence in the preceding Verses 16 that the rock on which Jesus will built is Peter’s faith confession; “You are the Christ, Son of the living God.”-(17:16)

-The term “The gates of Hades shall not overcome it”.
+Note: The term “The gates of Hades shall not overcome it”.
 In ancient times cities were built with walls and gates surrounding it.
 Walls to protect and gates to gain entrance, and for people to leave.
 They were mostly built to protect from invading armies.
 So when enemies attacked a city they would often attack the gates first.
 The “Gates” also symbolized places of power and authority.
 Gates were accessible and visible, making them the logical place for leaders and citizens to gather.
 They served not only as points of entry and exit but also as places of commerce, legal proceedings, and public discourse.
 Gates served as vital hubs for legal and civic decision-making, with elders and judges gathering there to administer justice, settle disputes, and conduct business transactions-(Deut.
 21:18-21, Ruth 4:1-11) Similarly, kings used gates to address their people, and leaders like judges and prophets would convene at the gates to guide the community.
 The gates of “Hades” is another word for the grave or the place of the dead.
 Some translations say the “Gates of hell”.
 So the idea of that is the “Power of death and hell” Or the “Power of death and Satan”.
-There’s been a growing dispute over how these “Gates” operate.
+Some add an additional aspect to the “Gates of Hades” saying that because of the area where Jesus chose to make this important statemen, being in Caesarea Philippi,-(16:13) where there used to be a large Temple dedicated to the Roman god pan.
+And to the rear of that Temple extended into a cave with a large crack or crevice in the floor.
+The Pagan worshippers considered this large crack to be portal or a gateway to the underworld the Gate of Hades.
+The worshippers would drop sacrifices down that crevice, and wait for signs that the god’s beneath received the sacrifice.
+Therefore when Jesus said the ‘”Gates of Hades would not prevail against His church” He was in one way challenging the Paganism of the Roman and Gentile world.
+You could say given the words and setting of where Jesus said this.
+It was if Jesus was saying “Just over there is the place where the Pagans sacrifice to their idols, the place where they consider to be the gates of hades, and none of that is going to prevail against my Church or the community of my followers.”
+As to how these “Gates” operate.
+There’s been a growing dispute.
 Some view it as the defensive nature of the church in prevailing against the wicked forces of evil and hell that will try to persecute and destroy it.
-Others view it as the offensive nature of the Church in breaking down the gates of evil and rescuing people from the power of sin, Satan, and darkness.
+Others view it as the offensive nature of Church in breaking down the gates of evil and rescuing people from the power of sin, Satan, and darkness.

 Jesus’ statement on this “rock I will build my church” has been variously interpreted as: